ponylang/ponylang-website/content/blog/last-week-in-pony-071821.md

 date = "2021-07-18T17:39:31-04:00"
 +++

 Version 0.43.0 of ponylang/ponyc has been released.
-A video of the 10th edition of the Pony Virtual User Group (VUG) is available. libressl and openssl builder Docker images have been updated.
+A video of the 10th edition of the Pony Virtual User Group (VUG) is available.
+LibreSSL and OpenSSL builder Docker images have been updated.

 <!--more-->

 ## Items of note

 - Audio from the [July 13, 2021](https://sync-recordings.ponylang.io/r/2021-07-13.m4a) Pony development sync call is available.

 - On July 13th the 10th edition of the Pony Virtual User Group (VUG) took place.
-Check out the video here: https://vimeo.com/574893226
+Check out the video here: [https://vimeo.com/574893226](https://vimeo.com/574893226)

 - The [readme-version-updater-action](https://github.com/ponylang/readme-version-updater-action) has been deprecated.
 Its functionality is now available as a subcommand in the [release-bot-action](https://github.com/ponylang/release-bot-action).